-Japanese pachysandra is a ground cover plant, often used by gardeners in areas too shady to allow grass to grow.
-When the plant is stressed by too much water on their leaves or too little water to drink, it is prone to certain infectious diseases, including pachysandra Volutella blight (Volutella pachysandrae).
+Japanese pachysandra is a groundcover plant, often used by gardeners in areas too shady to allow grass to grow.
+When the plant is stressed by too much water on its leaves or too little water to drink, it is prone to certain infectious diseases, including pachysandra Volutella blight (Volutella pachysandrae).
 Read on for more information about Volutella blight of pachysandra and different kinds of pachysandra leaf blight treatment.

 What is Volutella Blight of Pachysandra?